We are updating our website, some pages may appear outdated.

 What do you enjoy the most about being a freelancer?

-A cliché because it’s true – the ability to shape the way I work around my life!
-My working style is much more in sync with my natural working rhythm now that I’m not constrained to a 9-5 routine.
+A clich because it's true - the ability to shape the way I work around my life!
+My working style is much more in sync with my natural working rhythm now that I'm not constrained to a 9-5 routine.
 I love the variety: new projects, new topics, working from new places, the list goes on.

 If you would not be freelancing, what would you be doing?